rupeshtiwari/react-native-getting-started/README.md

 - Therefore , it has to be root element now.
 - Create new stack navigator where you put `tab` and `modal screen`
 - `goBack`
+- Create Submit form with below elements
+  - Name input box
+  - Ratings input
+  - Review multilineinputbox
+  - submit button

 ### Chapter-21 Ensure Text Fields donot get covered by the on screen keyboard

 #### Requirement

 - Add Review popup should show
   - review text box
   - name text box
-- While typing make sure you dont hide the review text box
+- While typing make sure onscreen keyboard dont hide the review text box

 #### Learning

 - Multiline input
+- `yarn add react-native-keyboard-aware-scroll-view`

+#### Requirement
+- Submit the review to server
+- Show spinner while the user is waiting for response to come from server
+- Avoid submitting the form multiple times